DSR-RHIT/me447-visualizing-data/cm/cm302_portfolio_lab.md

 ## data tables

+All work is performed within RStudio with your `portfolio.Rproj` file open.

 > In the sample report, show how to create a sample data table.
 > Typically wide.
 Brief introduction to principles from Stephen few on
 > table layout—adapted to the GitHub environment.

 ## citations and references

+All work is performed within RStudio with your `portfolio.Rproj` file open.

 > Set up a .bib file with a sample reference and citation style.
 In the
 > draft report, show how to add a citation.

 ## presentation prompts

+All work is performed within RStudio with your `portfolio.Rproj` file open.

 Complete the prompts before the start of class on the day of the presentation.